• Skip to primary navigation

 Instructions

-• Preheat oven to 375 degrees F and line a large baking sheet with parchment paper or lightly grease baking sheet.
+• Preheat oven to 375 degrees F and line a large baking sheet with parchment paper.

 • In a large bowl, cream your sugar and butter until light.

-1 cup Unsalted butter, ¾ cup of light brown sugar packed
+1 cup Unsalted butter, ¾ cup light brown sugar

 • Add your egg and mix that in well.